silksil/NOTES-CHEATSHEET/Databases/cloudant/general.md

 - a number that increments with each version of the document
 - a 32-character string that is a cryptographic hash of the document’s body.

-The _rev token keeps track of the revisions that a document goes through in its life:
+The _rev token keeps track of the revisions that a document goes through in its life.

     First revision 1–25f9b97d75a648d1fcd23f0a73d2776e
     Second revision 2–524e981baaeec9bbecf92c4c01242308
     Third revision 3-e95ca5ca4dc5407fd09b8e0e0acf25fd

+[-]_rev id should be used if we want to update or delete a document. > if you update it can generate a new rev_id.
+Multiple locations may use same id but different rev.

 Source: https://medium.com/ibm-watson-data-lab/cloudant-fundamentals-the-rev-token-fb0fc19a3145